-Deutsche Bank’s Global Transaction Banking division today announced the closing of a USD 3.5 bn synthetic Collateralised Loan Obligation (CLO) – TRAFIN 2015-1 – a transaction that represents the largest-ever securitisation of trade finance assets in the market.
+Deutsche Bank’s Global Transaction Banking division today announced the closing of a 3.5 billion US dollars synthetic Collateralised Loan Obligation (CLO) – TRAFIN 2015-1 – a transaction that represents the largest-ever securitisation of trade finance assets in the market.

 TRAFIN 2015-1 is the third synthetic CLO launched by Deutsche Bank based on an innovative structure that enables the Bank to hedge a globally diverse short-term trade finance portfolio of corporate and financial institutions via the sale of a first loss tranche.
 In this context, Deutsche Bank structured, arranged and placed the first loss notes, building a syndicate of seven key investors from Europe and the Americas.

 Given the underlying portfolio’s short-term nature, the portfolio will be regularly replenished.
 The transaction’s structure enables a broad range of assets to be included, thereby giving Deutsche Bank’s Global Transaction Banking division maximum flexibility in further developing de-risking activities.

 Michael Spiegel, Head of Trade Finance and Cash Management Corporates of Global Transaction Banking at Deutsche Bank, said: “The TRAFIN programme is playing an important role in our ongoing risk and balance sheet management efforts at a competitive cost.
 Furthermore, as the programme evolves, we expect it to further industrialise our distribution and hedging of trade finance risk.”